-6. Are schools required to hire a full-time librarian?
+- 6. Are schools required to hire a full-time Nurse, Counselor and Librarian?

-No. This is a site-based decision, however, a librarian or equivalent is encouraged.

-7. Do the School Support Officers (SSOs) need to approve the annual budget?
+No. This is a site-based decision, however, these positions or an equivalent are encouraged.
+If a school receives a small school subsidy allocation it should fund these positions or an equivalent. - 7.
+Do the School Support Officers (SSOs) need to approve the annual budget?